 Without a clear-cut focus, your activity will be all over the place, and members will be less inclined to join you due to the ambiguity of your work.

 However, this isn’t to say you can’t deal with multiple sectors, but you should first start with one and then clearly introduce more as you grow.

 Decide on a Name

 This makes or breaks a clan.
 A common misconception is that your name has to be ‘hip’, ’fresh’ and ‘cool’.
 This is not the case, as is represented by successful real-world companies such as ‘Apple’, ‘Next’ and ‘McDonald’s; most brands are usually named after someone, or are just one word!
 You should stay away from the aforementioned types of names, which generate results such as ‘The Black Hand Gang’ or ‘The Annihilators of Scorpio’.
 These names make me, and I’m sure a lot of other people, go into cringe overload and dissolve any sense of credibility you may have otherwise had.

 Again, another misconception is that you have to have a logo.
 It is not necessary, and should only really be considered when you are attempting to upscale your operations.

-No logo is better than a bad logo, as having a misrepresentation of your professionalism compromises your image that we are trying to establish in this guide.
+No logo is better than a bad logo, as having a misrepresentation of your professionalism compromises the image that we are trying to establish in this guide.

 Selecting Members Carefully

-Remember the key, ‘quality, not quantity’, and stick by it.
+Remember the key, ‘quality, not quantity, and stick by it.
 One good player is better than two who don’t do anything.
-Even though the ultimate objective is to get a large quantity of good players, this is a gradual process and will take time.
+Even though the ultimate objective is to get a large number of good players, this is a gradual process and will take time.
 Play the long game.